Pitso4859/library-intelligence-api/README.md

 The application logic is Java.
 There is no JavaScript frontend: the project focuses on REST design, OOP, JPA/Hibernate, transactions, validation, testing, observability and PostgreSQL-ready persistence.

-## Why this project is recruiter-ready
+## Why I choose to build this project

 This repository goes beyond basic CRUD.
 It demonstrates: